daniil7/WearableBackpacks/README.md

   ![](docs/picture_1.png)

 - **Armor up, or storage up?**
-  With the default settings, backpacks will function as armor, taking up the chest armor equipment slot, protecting from as well as taking damage just like leather armor.
+  With the default settings, backpacks will function as armor, taking up the boubles body equipment slot, protecting from as well as taking damage just like leather armor.
 This way, you have to *choose* between more protection or more storage.
 This can be turned off though, in case you don't like it.